Police COVID crackdown slammed as racist and heavyhanded

 Racial justice organisation Democracy in Colour decried the decision, describing the operation as “thinly veiled racism”.

-“This isn’t a public health response, it’s explicitly targeting people of colour and working class communities in the western suburbs,” said National Director Neha Madhok.
+“This isn’t a public health response, it’s explicitly targeting people of colour and working class communities in the western suburbs,” national director Neha Madhok said.

-But Fairfield Deputy Mayor Paul Azzo said the police operation was a small price to pay if it could slow down the spread of the virus.
+But Fairfield Deputy Mayor Paul Azzo said the police operation was a small price to pay if it slowed the spread of the virus.

 “The fact that the proposed response was not adopted for earlier outbreaks in eastern Sydney and the northern beaches does not faze me,” Mr Azzo said.